-Training kids’ hearts with Scripture is one of the best and most important ways to teach and train our kids.
+Training kids’ hearts with Scripture is one of the best ways and most important ways to teach and train our children.
 God tells us as parents that we are to bring our children up in the nurture and admonition of the Lord.
 (Ephesians 6:4) He also provided everything we need for that task in His Word.

 “All Scripture is given by inspiration of God, and is profitable (useful) for doctrine, for reproof, for correction, for instruction in righteousness.”
 (II Timothy 3:16)